luohongk/some-stars/README.md

 *   [cvg/GeoCalib](https://github.com/cvg/GeoCalib) - GeoCalib: Learning Single-image Calibration with Geometric Optimization (ECCV 2024)

-*   [NVIDIA/TransformerEngine](https://github.com/NVIDIA/TransformerEngine) - A library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit floating point (FP8) precision on Hopper, Ada and Blackwell GPUs, to provide better performance with lower memory utilization in both training and inference.
+*   [NVIDIA/TransformerEngine](https://github.com/NVIDIA/TransformerEngine) - A library for accelerating Transformer models on NVIDIA GPUs, including using 8-bit and 4-bit floating point (FP8 and FP4) precision on Hopper, Ada and Blackwell GPUs, to provide better performance with lower memory utilization in both training and inference.

 *   [lus6-Jenny/RING](https://github.com/lus6-Jenny/RING) - \[IEEE T-RO 2023] Source code of RING and RING++ for loop closure detection in LiDAR SLAM.